Co-op delivers a deeper educational experience

 Graduate co-op process and requirements

 The graduate level co-op program is a voluntary experiential learning option available to students who meet eligibility requirements.
-It supports full-time students enrolled in Computer Science, Data Science, Health Informatics, or Information Assurance and Cyber Security master’s degree programs.
+It supports full-time students enrolled in Computer Science, Data Science, Health Informatics, Health Data Analytics, or Cyber Security master’s degree programs.

 There are three primary components to the CCIS graduate co-op process: preparation, job search, and work experience.
 For the purposes of eligibility, internships and cooperative education are treated as a co-op and not considered separate experiences.